Rubedo Press

 From Antiquity to the Avant-Garde

-Revised & expanded edition
+Revised and expanded edition

 Edited by Aaron Cheak, PhD

-Despite this profoundly all-embracing purview, alchemy continues to be conceived as either proto-chemistry or proto-psychology.
+Despite this all-pervasive purview, alchemy continues to be conceived as either proto-chemistry or proto-psychology.
 The present volume seeks to redress this false dichotomy by exploring alchemy as a quintessentially integral phenomenon.
-Opening wide the full spectrum of alchemy—from east to west, in history and practice, from antiquity to the avant-garde—our aim is to penetrate as deeply as possible, within the limits of a single volume, into the rich practical and experiential traditions of the alchemical mysterium.
+Opening wide the full spectrum of alchemy—from east to west, in history and practice, from antiquity to the avant-garde—the present work seeks to penetrate as deeply as possible, within the bounds of a single volume, into the transfiguring spiritual intensity that underpins the perfection of life, not only from mineral to man, but from humanity to divinity

 Originally published in 2013, the new, revised edition of Alchemical Traditions is an expanded edition in every sense.
-Most notably, it features the addition of two substantial research chapters focusing on Islamic alchemy (integrating original translations from Henry Corbin’s work on The Book of Seven Statues) and Carl Jung (focusing on the deification experience at the root of his Red Book).
-It also includes an important theoretical chapter exploring the relationship between internal and external alchemy.
-The volume as a whole is richly illustrated with over a hundred images from the alchemical canon, both ancient and modern.
-Update: the new edition has been delayed but release remains imminent.
+Most notably, it features the addition of two substantial research chapters focusing on Islamic alchemy (integrating original translations from Henry Corbin’s work on ‘The Book of Seven Statues’) and Carl Jung (focusing on the deification experience at the root of his Red Book).
+The volume as a whole is richly illustrated with over sixty images from the alchemical canon, both ancient and modern.

 C O N T E N T S